 Day 4

-The fourth day of your hike is the big day because you will be making your final push towards Machu Picchu.
-The hike is mostly a decent as you drop from 11,930 feet (or 3,636 meters) at Wiñay Wayna to the 7,875 feet (or 2,400 meters) where Machu Picchu rests.
-Enjoy the hike as the views of Machu Picchu and the mountains that surround it are absolutely stunning.
-If you get an early enough start, you can reach Machu Picchu for some absolutely breathtaking sunrise views over Machu Picchu, which I strongly recommend.
+The fourth day of your hike is the big day because you will be making your final push toward Machu Picchu.
+The hike is mostly decent as you drop from 11,930 feet (or 3,636 meters) at Wiñay Wayna to the 7,875 feet (or 2,400 meters) where Machu Picchu rests.

 An Abbreviated Inca Trail Hike to Machu Picchu

-If you would like to hike the Inca Trail to Machu Picchu, but you think that the classic Inca Trail hike might be a little too much for you, then you might be interested in the popular shorter hike that I outline below.
+If you would like to hike the Inca Trail to Machu Picchu, but think that the classic Inca Trail hike might be a little too much for you, then you might be interested in the popular shorter hike that I outline below.
 This hike gives you a taste of the Inca Trail without having to make the larger commitment that the classic hike requires.

 The hike takes a few days to complete and will require one overnight camping on the trail, but the hike mostly drops in elevation, so it isn’t nearly as challenging as the classic Inca Trail hike.
 I would recommend this hike for anyone who wants to add a little adventure to their trip to Machu Picchu but isn’t incredibly experienced as a hiker.